play-co/menus/readme.md

 Menus have a list of options.
-The standard behaviour is to hide the menu when a menu option is clicked however it's possible to overrule this bahaviour and let the menu persist when an option is selected.
+The standard behaviour is to hide the menu when a menu option is clicked however it's possible to overrule this behaviour and let the menu persist when an option is selected.
 This could be used for example to let the user select a background which could be displayed behind the menu when an option is selected.